 “This grant is about keeping shelter dogs healthy so that they can thrive and eventually be adopted into new, loving homes,” said Matt Stern, ASPCA Senior Director of Operations for Policy, Response & Engagement.
 “The ASPCA is pleased to be in a position where we can support this effort to protect animals in the Las Vegas Valley community.”

 CIV is very contagious and can be spread through direct contact with an infected dog or contact with environments, objects, or people contaminated with the virus.
 Dogs infected with CIV display symptoms such as coughing, sneezing, and nasal discharge.
 Respiratory droplets can travel more than 20 feet when an infected dog is coughing.
 Dogs may be contagious and spreading CIV even before they show symptoms of Illness, as well as up to four (4) weeks after becoming ill, even if they have recovered themselves.

 Operating as the Nevada’s largest open-admission animal shelter, The Animal Foundation provides refuge and healthcare for thousands of helpless animals annually, saving as many as 25,000 pets in 2017.
 The Animal Foundation is open daily from 11 a.m. – 7 p.m.
-For more information and to view adoptable pets, please visit animalfoundation.com.
+For more information about our low-cost vet clinic and to view adoptable pets, please visit animalfoundation.com.

 ABOUT THE ANIMAL FOUNDATION